netdur/canvas.layout.ts/README.md

     container.bounds(layout.preferred());
     layout.layout(container);

-A layout algorithm can be created by calling either the `grid` or `border` constructor in the `Layout` namespace.
+A layout algorithm can be created by calling either the `Grid` or `Border` constructor in the `Layout` namespace.
 Both constructors take an option object containing layout specific properties.
 Both layouts have the following properties in common:

 <dl>
     <dt>hgap</dt>